 United Energy Around the Bay

-If you’re new to bike riding or this is your first mass participation event, these eight tips will help you prepare for a great day on the bike at United Energy Around the Bay
+If you’re a new rider or this is your first mass participation event, these 8 tips will help you have a great day on the bike at United Energy Around the Bay

 1. Choose your distance